 The previous ten elements are outlined at the beginning of ACPA-College Student Educators International’s Institute on the Curricular Approach, ICA, (formerly the Residential Curriculum Institute, RCI).
 The Institute, offered annually in the Fall, educates attendees on how to build a successful residential curriculum.
 Roompact is proud to be a sponsor of the Institute and is committed to providing campuses with digital tools to enhance student learning.
 Over the next series of posts, we will be exploring the ten elements in more depth.
 In order to learn and be trained in the approach, however, the Institute on the Curricular Approach represents the best source for knowledge and implementation.
 If you are interested in attending ICA, you can find out additional details and register on the ACPA website.

 Blimling, G. S. (2015).
 Student learning in college residence halls: What works, what doesn’t, and why.
 San Francisco, CA: Jossey-Bass.

 This post is a part of our ongoing efforts to share research and insights into developing a residential curriculum.
-While these materials may help in providing a broad understanding what a curriculum entails, the ACPA Residential Curriculum Institute goes through step-by-step detail into how to enact these principles in your work.
-Roompact is a proud sponsor of the Residential Curriculum Institute.
+While these materials may help in providing a broad understanding what a curriculum entails, the ACPA Institute on the Curricular Approach (formerly the Residential Curriculum Institute) goes through step-by-step detail into how to enact these principles in your work.
+Roompact is a proud sponsor of the Institute on the Curricular Approach.
 Our staff member, Paul Gordon Brown, also offers workshops and other consultative services related to a residential curriculum.